YourTango Experts help us identify, accept and move beyond the flaws that hold us back from love.

 How do I identify my flaws?

 When past relationships have ended quickly, unexpectedly, or repeatedly fallen short of your expectations, it can be tempting to blame the other person.
 However, it's informative (but not easy!) to acknowledge your contribution to the outcome and take responsibility for it.
 Self-awareness can give you insight into what part you may have played in these failed relationships, and how likely you are to repeat these patterns in the future.
 In other words, when a relationship ends, it helps to look inward.
-The Top 10 Real Reasons Men Break Up With Women
+The 10 REAL Reasons Men Dump You (Listen Up, Ladies!)

 A basic psychological principle is that all our relationships reflect or mirror back to us aspects of who we are.
 When those reflected qualities are positive, we tend to feel better about ourselves.
 But if they are less attractive, it's common to feel defensive, angry or hurt.
 Looking closely at our less attractive qualities is not an easy process, and I commend my clients when they are brave enough to take this essential step.